79% of retail CFD accounts lose money

 What educational resources are on offer?

-The eToro “Learn More” section offers a plethora of news articles, analysis features, and financial market guides.
+The eToro “Learn More” section offers many news articles, analysis features, and financial market guides.
 Here is a summary of the resources on offer:

 eToro Academy